 When a person has completed their treatment program, they will be used to this fixed structure, but when they return home, they’ll notice that structure isn’t there.
 However, a structure can be created and modified to maintain sobriety.
 By creating structure at home, individuals can feel confident in their ability to stay sober.
 Everyday activities should be planned to prevent boredom.
 Planning an individual’s structure for when they return home can be done during treatment, so they feel ready to transition back to home once they’ve completed their program.
 A typical day can look like this:

-- When a person exercise, their cravings, and risk of relapse can reduce because the levels of dopamine in the brain are increased.
+- Exercise.
+When a person exercises, their cravings, and risk of relapse can reduce because the levels of dopamine in the brain are increased.
 Dopamine is a chemical in the brain that gives a pleasurable sensation.
 Levels of dopamine increase when drugs are used, but are also increased during exercise and can lead to a person’s perceptions of reward and pleasure without using drugs.
 Exercise also improves mood and self-confidence.
 Exercises that a person can do are running, swimming, playing tennis, and bicycling.

 - Work/Chores.
 Being productive can help prevent relapse after addiction treatment.
 Productivity brings about higher self-esteem and a feeling of purpose, making temptations to return to abusive behaviors minimal.